nbooster/HPT/README.md

 7. Full stat results ( totals, min, median, max, avg, std, 90th, 99th ).
 8. Option to stop and restart the timer inside the code block, and also reset the stats.
 9. Easily turn off the measurements by simply defining the TURN_OFF_MEASUREMENTS constant before including the library.
+10. Can handle an enormous amount of measurements / calls ( it uses frequency tables to store them ).

 ## API
 ```cpp